 Hello!
 I'm Katie.
-I'm an environmental engineer and a software designer.
+I'm an environmental engineer and climate action designer.

 You and I probably have a lot in common

 You want to wake up every morning tingling with excitement to get to work on fascinating project that is making a difference on a cause you really care about.

 You want to be implementing the latest technology and learning exciting new things from within your projects.